rish-av/rish-av.github.io/about.md

 ### Research Interests

+During my undergrad years at BITS Pilani, I tried almost everything, from graphic designing to web developement to android programming to see what really 'excites' me.
+Finally, it computer vision that came out to be the one which really stuck with me.
+I did loose some grades in the process but I have no regrets since the experience of trying everything out and narrowing my interests definitely made my future path crystal clear for me.
+Apart from deep learning, I am also a fan of algorithmic programming and like to code as a brain train excercise.

-I am passionate about research in Artificial Intelligence, specifically Computer Vision.
-I like to code in python.
-I completed my bachelor thesis at DFKI Kaiserslautern under [Prof. Dr. Didier Stricker](https://av.dfki.de/members/stricker/).
+As stated earlier, my primary research interests lie in the field of computer vision (all sorts of problems).
+I recently completed my bachelor thesis at DFKI Kaiserslautern under [Prof. Dr. Didier Stricker](https://av.dfki.de/members/stricker/).
 I worked along side [René Schuster](https://av.dfki.de/members/schuster/), [Ramy Battrawy](https://av.dfki.de/members/battrawy/) and [Oliver Wasenm&uuml;ller](https://av.dfki.de/members/wasenmueller/).
 I worked on **Deep Learning for Scene Flow Estimation using monocular camera & sparse LiDAR**.
-The work has been published in the form of 2 papers at top conferences, they can be found in the publications page.
+Parts from the work has been published at top conferences, they can be found in my publications page.

-During my 4 years at BITS Pilani, I tried almost everything, from graphic designing to web developement to android programming but computer vision came out to be the one which really stuck with me.
-I did loose some grades meanwhile but I have no regrets since the experience of trying everything out and narrowing my interests definitely made my future path crystal clear for me.
-Apart from deep learning, I am also a fan of algorithmic programming and like to code as a brain train excercise.

 ### Other Interests